thunderbird/webext-docs/folders.rst

 .. api-section-annotation-hack::

-An object defining a range.
+An object defining a range for an integer value to be used in queries.

 .. api-header::
    :label: object